razielgdn/customNucleoF4-OpenBLT/README.md

 To use this repo you can follow the documentation from OpenBLT original project.
 You can activate or deactivate **MBRTU**, **RS232**, and **CAN** interfaces from the **blt_conf.h** file.

 RS232 and MBRTU are mutually exclusive by USART channel because both use the same ports.
 CAN, however, can be used at the same time as the others.
-The default configuration is CAN and RS232 enabled, with MBRTU turned off.
+The default configuration is MBRTU and RS232 enabled, with CAN turned off.
 - MBRTU on.
 ![](doc/images/01-blt_conf.png)

 - RS232 on.
 ![](doc/images/02-blt_conf.png)

-- CAN on.
+- CAN off.
 ![](doc/images/03-blt_conf.png)

 # Build a demo